 One of the unpleasant aspects of my son’s operation was not allowing him to eat or drink after midnight the night before surgery.
-He was too young to understand – especially when the surgery start time was delayed.
+He was too young to understand – especially when the start time of the operation was delayed.

 The practice of fasting was begun to prevent vomiting with the anesthesia.
 While surgery and anesthesia have both changed since, this practice hasn’t.